-The nominating and corporate governance committee is responsible for assessing the appropriate balance of experience, skills and characteristics required of our Board.
+The Board is responsible for assessing the appropriate balance of experience, skills and characteristics required of our Board.
 Nominees for director are selected based on their experience, knowledge, integrity, understanding of our business environment and the willingness to devote adequate time to Board duties.
-The nominating and governance committee uses the same selection criteria regardless of whether the candidate has been recommended by a stockholder or identified by the committee.
-In selecting candidates for appointment or re-election to the Board, the nominating and governance committee considers the appropriate balance of experience, skills and characteristics required of our Board, and seeks to insure that at least a majority of the directors are independent under the rules of the NASDAQ, and that members of our audit and finance committee financial literacy and sophistication requirements under the rules of the NASDAQ and at least one of them qualifies as an "audit committee financial expert" under the rules of the SEC.
-When evaluating a candidate for our Board, the nominating apply to every candidate.
-At minimum, a director's qualifications, in light of the above-mentioned criteria, are considered each time the director is nominated or re-nominated for Board membership.
+The Board uses the same selection criteria regardless of whether the candidate has been recommended by a stockholder or identified by the Board.
+In selecting candidates for appointment or re-election to the Board, the Board considers the appropriate balance of experience, skills and characteristics required of our Board, as well as potential independence under the rules of the NASDAQ, and with the objective that at least one director qualifies as "financial expert" under the rules of the SEC.
+When evaluating a candidate for our Board, the Board does not assign specific weight to any of these factors nor does it believe that all of the criteria necessarily apply to every candidate.
+At minimum, a Director's qualifications, in light of the above-mentioned criteria, are considered each time the Director is nominated or re-nominated for Board membership.

-While our nominating and governance committee does not have a written policy regarding diversity in identifying director candidates, the nominating and governance committee considers diversity in its search for the best candidates to serve on our

-Board.
-The nominating and governance committee looks to incorporate diversity into the Board through a number of demographics, skills, experiences, including operational experience, and viewpoints, all with a view to identify candidates that can assist the Board with its decision making.
-The nominating and governance committee believes that our current Board reflects a diverse mix of Directors on a number of these factors.
+While our Board does not have a written policy regarding diversity in identifying Director candidates, the Board considers diversity in its search for the best candidates to serve on our Board.
+The Board looks to incorporate diversity into the Board through a number of demographics, skills, experiences, including operational experience, and viewpoints, all with a view to identify candidates that can assist the Board with its decision making.
+The Board believes that our current Board reflects a diverse mix of Directors on a number of these factors.